 - Erythrocyte (red blood cell) PK enzymatic activity (enzyme or biochemical assay)

 - Mutation analysis of the PKLR gene (molecular testing)

 AG-348 is an investigational novel, first-in-class, orally available, potent, selective small molecule activator of pyruvate kinase-R (PKR) for treatment of people with pyruvate kinase deficiency, or PK deficiency.

 Pyruvate kinase is an enzyme involved in glycolysis: the conversion of sugar, or glucose, into energy is critical for the survival of red blood cells.
 PKR is the form of pyruvate kinase that is present in red blood cells.
 Mutations in PKR cause deficiencies in red blood cell glycolysis, which lead to a disease known as PK deficiency.
 PK deficiency results in a shortened lifespan for red blood cells.
 The U.S. Food and Drug Administration (FDA) has granted Agios orphan drug designation and fast track designation for AG-348.
 Visit the Publications and Abstracts page for additional information and resources on AG-348.

 The safety and efficacy of the agents and uses under investigation have not been established.
 There is no guarantee that the agents will receive health authority approval or become commercially available in any country for the uses being investigated.

 AG-348 is being evaluated in DRIVE PK, a global first-in-patient Phase 2 study.
 DRIVE PK is an open-label safety and efficacy trial in adult, transfusion-independent patients with PK deficiency.
-Interim data from this study were presented at the 2016 American Society of Hematology Annual Meeting (ASH).
+Interim data from this study were presented at the 22nd Congress of the European Hematology Association (EHA) in June 2017.
 Read the full summary here.